-UserTesting is the first unmoderated user testing tools ever and therefore has had the time to built up the largest number of participants compared to any other service.
-According to their own data, UserTesting.com has over 1.5 million participants on their panel.
+UserTesting was the first unmoderated user testing tool ever and therefore had plenty of time to build up the largest tester pool compared to any other service.
+According to their own data, UserTesting.com has over 2 million testers on their panel.
 This allows customers to receive very fast feedback, with access to a very sophisticated platform with lots of possibilities to run and analyze their user tests.

 Pros of UserTesting compared to UsabilityHub

-- Multi site testing – With the UserTesting tool you can send your participant to another website during the test.
-In UsabilityHub you do this as part of your test.
+- Multi-site testing – With the UserTesting tool, you can send your participant to another website during the test.
+In the UsabilityHub dashboard you can only do this as part of the test itself.